HackerN64/F3DEX3/README.md

 ## Porting Your Romhack Codebase to F3DEX3

-With a couple minor exceptions, F3DEX3 is generally backwards compatible with F3DEX2 at the C GBI level.
-So, for an OoT or MM codebase, just use the new `gbi.h` and the new microcode and clean/rebuild your project; only a couple very small changes in the OoT codebase are needed from there.
+For an OoT codebase, only a few minor changes are required to use F3DEX3.
 However, more changes are recommended to increase performance and enable new features.

-There is only one build-time option for F3DEX3: enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX, otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version.
+There is only one build-time option for F3DEX3: enable `CFG_G_BRANCH_W` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise do not enable this option if the microcode is replacing F3DEX2 or an earlier F3D version (i.e.
+SM64).
 Enabling this option makes `SPBranchLessZ*` use the vertex's W coordinate, otherwise it uses the screen Z coordinate.
 New display lists should use the bounding vertices system instead of `SPBranchLessZ*`, so this only matters for vanilla display lists used in your romhack.

+How to modify the microcode in your HackerOoT based romhack (steps may be similar for other games):
+- Replace `include/ultra64/gbi.h` in your romhack with `gbi.h` from this repo.
+- Make the "Required Changes" listed below.
+- Build this repo (`make F3DEX3`).
+- Copy the microcode binaries (`build/F3DEX3/F3DEX3.code` and `build/F3DEX3/F3DEX3.data`) to somewhere in your romhack repo, e.g. `data`.
+- In `data/rsp.rodata.s`, change the line between `fifoTextStart` and `fifoTextEnd` to `.incbin "data/F3DEX3.code"` (or wherever you put the binary), and similarly change the line between `fifoDataStart` and `fifoDataEnd` to `.incbin "data/F3DEX3.data"`.
+After both the `fifoTextEnd` and `fifoDataEnd` labels, add a line `.balign 16`.
+- If you are planning to ever update the microcode binaries in the future, add the following to the Makefile of your romhack, after the section starting with `build/data/%.o` (i.e. two lines after that, with a blank line before and after): `build/data/rsp.rodata.s: data/F3DEX3.code data/F3DEX3.data`.
+It is not a mistake that this new line you are adding won't have a second indented line after it; it is like the `message_data_static` lines below that.
+  This will tell `make` to rebuild `rsp.rodata.s` whenever the microcode binaries are changed.
+- Clean and build your romhack (`make clean`, `make`).
+- Test your romhack and confirm that everything works as intended.
+- Make as many of the "Recommended changes" listed below as possible.

 ### Required Changes

-- A few small modifications to `ucode_disas.c` and `lookathil.c` in OoT are needed to not use things which have been removed from the GBI (see GBI Changes section below).
-Use the compiler errors to guide you for what to remove;
-  these removals do not affect normal game functionality.
+- Remove uses of obscure GBI features which have been removed in F3DEX3 (see "C GBI Compatibility" section below for full list).
+In OoT, the only changes needed are:
+    - In `src/code/ucode_disas.c`, remove the switch statement cases for `G_LINE3D`, `G_MW_CLIP`, `G_MV_MATRIX`, `G_MVO_LOOKATX`, and
+      `G_MVO_LOOKATY`.
+    - In `src/libultra/gu/lookathil.c`, remove the lines which set the `col`,
+    - `colc`, and `pad` fields.
-- Change your game engine lighting code to set the `type` field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
+- Change your game engine lighting code to set the `type` (formerly `pad1`) field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
 F3DEX3 ignores the state of the `G_LIGHTING_POSITIONAL` geometry mode bit in all display lists, meaning both directional and point lights are supported for all display lists (including vanilla).
 The light is identified as directional if `type` == 0 or point if `kc` > 0 (`kc` and `type` are the same byte).
 This change is required because otherwise garbage nonzero values may be put in the padding byte, leading directional lights to be misinterpreted as point lights.
-- Be aware that far clipping is completely removed in F3DEX3.
-Far clipping is not intentionally used for performance or aesthetic reasons in levels in either SM64 or OoT, though it can be seen in certain extreme cases.
-However, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.
+    - The change needed in OoT is: in `src/code/z_lights.c`, in `Lights_BindPoint`, `Lights_BindDirectional`, and `Lights_NewAndDraw`, set
+      `l.type` to 0 right before setting `l.col`.

 ### Recommended Changes (Non-Lighting)